Insurance Continuing Education

 We offer both insurance prelicensing and continuing education insurance courses through WITC Continuing Education.
 Once you have received your license in any of the lines of insurance, you may take courses towards your continuing education credits.
 We are an approved State of Wisconsin Insurance Continuing Education provider.

 All insurance prelicensing and continuing education courses are currently offered in person at the WITC-New Richmond campus and via Interactive Television (ITV) to the Rice Lake, Superior, Ashland, and Hayward campuses.
 The location of the instructor is subject to change.
 Please note that prelicensing and continuing education courses are not approved for the State of Minnesota.
-If you have questions about insurance course registration, please contact Jasmin at 800.243.9482, extension 6212, at least one week prior to the course start date.
+If you have questions about insurance course registration, please contact Sara at 800.243.9482, extension 6212 at least one week prior to the course start date.

 This course is designed to meet the Section A, eight-hour, pre-licensing and continuing education requirement.
 This includes the areas of the principles of insurance, general Wisconsin insurance laws and ethics.